Uncategorized

 Champagne Orchard Entremet

-Of all the creations to emerge from the patissier’s kitchen, the Le Verger Champenois is perhaps the most poetic—a celebration of elegance in edible form.
+Of all the creations to emerge from the patissier’s kitchen, Le Verger Champenois is perhaps the most poetic—a celebration of elegance in edible form.
 Its name, evoking a champagne orchard, hints at the delicate marriage of fruit and fizz that awaits.
 The journey begins at the base with a layer of thin pistachio sponge, its color a muted earth-green and its crumb impossibly fine.
 Upon this, a vibrant stratum of red fruit coulis lies like captured summer.
 Enveloping it all is the champagne mousse: a cloud of effervescent delight.
 Whipped to a consistency that is both substantial and weightless, it carries the sophisticated, dry notes of champagne, teasing the palate with a festive sparkle that is felt more than tasted.
 The mousse binds the nutty base and the fruit core in a cool, luxurious embrace.
 But the crowning glory is the torched Italian meringue.
 On y va ?

 Champagne Orchard Entremet Read More »